 Secondly, from a comprehensive fusion power plant technology development programme and the construction of ITER with technology transfer between research centres and industry, the conditions for innovation in various technologies with secondary applications outside fusion will be fostered and strengthened.
 Industries, both large and small, that recognise technologies which complement their current or future business plans, will, through the forum and the Euratom IPR framework, have the opportunity to exploit the knowledge generating competitiveness, jobs and economic growth through spin offs, new products and services to market, and technology and production development in industry.

-Thirdly, the forum will prepare and promote a programme for the development of all the required industrial and regulatory skills and competences of organisations and individuals to place European industry and the European energy market at the forefront of any future fusion power plant commercialisation and derived innovations.
+Thirdly, the forum will contribute to the development of all the required industrial and regulatory skills and competences, as well as to the management of knowledge on fusion technology, to place European industry and the European energy market in a competitive position for any future fusion power plant commercialisation.